jackmoore/jackmoore.github.io/colorbox-guide.md

 		</body>
 	</html>

-Let's use ColorBox to display the links that have a class of 'gallery'.
+Let's use Colorbox to display the links that have a class of 'gallery'.
 We will use jQuery to query the DOM to find the matching links, then apply the colorbox method to them:

 	<script>
 		jQuery('a.gallery').colorbox();